jpsim/DeckRocket/README.md

 2. Open and run both `OSX/DeckRocket.xcodeproj` and `iOS/DeckRocket.xcodeproj`.
 You should see a :rocket: icon in your menu bar.
 3. Export your Deckset presentation as a PDF.
 4. Drag your PDF onto the :rocket: icon in your Mac's menu bar.
 The file should start transferring to your iOS device instantly.
 5. (Optional) Repeat step 4 with your presentation's markdown file for access to presenter notes in the remote app.
+To show your notes and preview the next slide, simply press and hold.

 A connection should be established between the OSX and iOS apps within a few seconds.
 You'll then be able to swipe through your slides and see Deckset navigate to them fairly instantly.